top of page

 bio

-Adam holds a Bachelor's degree with high honors from The New School for Jazz and Contemporary Music.
+Adam holds a BFA degree with high honors from The New School for Jazz and Contemporary Music.
 Adam currently teaches his own studio of students privately, in addition to being an adjunct faculty member at The New School for Jazz & Contemporary Music.
+As well as establishing a career as an artist & educator, Adam is invested in bringing the modern jazz community together -- he is a leading founder of the music venue Julian's NYC and the music label, Tidebloom Records.

 IMG_6108_edited_edited_edited.png